List of Xbox 360 accessories: Universal Media Remote

 There are two official versions of the Xbox 360 Universal Media Remote and a number of unofficial ones.
 The first official media remote is the shorter version of the Universal Media Remote that can be bought at retail.
 It was supplied at launch with the Xbox 360 Pro, and replaces the Xbox 360 Wired Headset in the Australian and Mexican Xbox 360 Pro consoles, as well as the Brazilian official pack.
 These were sold in limited quantities.
 The second official media remote is longer, and includes number keys.
 It was also sold in retailers as a standalone product.
 All remotes can assist in the playing of DVD movies and music (although the console can play such media without the remote), while the Universal Media Remote offers more function by having the ability to serve as a control for a number of TVs or Windows Media Center-based PC.
 All remotes allow basic control of games, along with being able to navigate the dashboard.
 The remote control allows for controlling portions of the interface of the Xbox 360 via infrared.

 Media Remote

 In late 2011, Microsoft replaced the Universal Media Remote with a redesigned model called the Xbox 360 Media Remote.
-The new remote is glossy black rather than matte white, and is designed to more closely resemble Xbox 360 S consoles.
+The new remote is black rather than white, and is designed to more closely resemble Xbox 360 Elite and Xbox 360 S consoles.
 The Media Remote is also capable of controlling the power and volume of various TV sets.
+Unlike the Universal Media Remote, the Xbox 360 runs on AAA batteries.